Storming of the Legislative Council Complex: Damage

 The fire-prevention and security systems in the chambers were damaged; papers, rubbish, and umbrellas were strewn in lobbies and rooms.
-Portraits of Andrew Leung, Rita Fan and Jasper Tsang – respectively the incumbent and two former Legco presidents of the SAR era – were defaced, and went missing; parts of wooden picture frames were all that remained of their portraits hung on the wall.
+Portraits of Andrew Leung, Rita Fan and Jasper Tsang – respectively the incumbent and two former Legislative Council presidents of the SAR era – were defaced, and went missing; parts of wooden picture frames were all that remained of their portraits hung on the wall.
 The security office and public complaints department were the most heavily damaged: hard disk drives and handheld radios were taken, while security guards said their lockers had been ransacked.
-Although protesters had destroyed the glass doors of the Legco library, a sign that read “Protect the books, and don't do any damage” was put up; other signs urged protesters to spare the artefacts on display.
-Protesters paid for drinks they took from the LegCo canteen.
+Although protesters had destroyed the glass doors of the Legislative Council library, a sign that read “Protect the books, and don't do any damage” was put up; other signs urged protesters to spare the artefacts on display.
+Protesters paid for drinks they took from the Legislative Council canteen.
 This was underlined by the sign stuck to the refrigerator, which read, “We’re not thieves, we won't steal.”
 Protesters blamed the occupation and acts of property damage to be the result of Carrie Lam's "lack of positive response to the public."
 It was also reported that recent activist suicides had sparked anger and desperation among the protesters, further contributing to the protest on 1 July.

 Workers clearing up after the occupation boarded up shattered windows, and police carted away evidence for investigation.
-LegCo president Andrew Leung estimated the cost of repairing the damage by the storming would amount to over HK$40 million.
+Legislative Council president Andrew Leung estimated the cost of repairing the damage by the storming would amount to over HK$40 million.